sspring963/FSND-Capstone/README.md

-# Capstone Project
+# Capstone Project - Movie Casting Agency

-## Movie Casting Agency
+## Motivation
 This is my final capstone project for Udacity's Full Stack Developer Nano Degree.
 Its simulates the backend application for a casting agency that creates movies and assigns actors to those movies.
+It is Flask application that accepts JSON data and uses Auth0 for authentication.

 ## Getting Started